xcore/sw_audio_effects/module_dsp_loudness/doc/programming.rst

 Demo Applications
 =================

-Before running this demo, it is suggested that you familiarise yourself with the 'BiQuad Application', which has a quickstart guide at app_slicekit_biquad/doc_quickstart/quickstart.rst.
+Before running this demo, it is suggested that you familiarise yourself with the "BiQuad Filter sliceKIT Audio Demo".

 Loudness Application For sliceKIT Board (``app_slicekit_loudness``)
 -------------------------------------------------------------------